ga-wdi-exercises/project3/readme.md

 #### Front-End Requirements
   - This app must use a React front end that leverages the backend API in the above requirement.
   - Must use React Router to handle multiple views.
-  - Must communicate with the back-end API RESTfully to Create, Read, Update, and Destroy resources, using a library jQuery or axios.
+  - Must communicate with the back-end API RESTfully to Create, Read, Update, and Destroy resources, using a library like jQuery or axios.

 #### Deployment
   - App must be deployed to Heroku and GitHub pages or Surge.